24th International Farm Management Association Congress

 Many layer barns are located on Hutterite colonies.
 A Hutterite colony typically consists of 15 families (~100 people) living a communal agrarian lifestyle where members work together to grow crops, raise livestock and manufacture goods.

 This tour will teach you about colony life followed by a tour of the province's egg processing facility (Star Egg).
+The day will end off with a tour of Crossmount Cider Company's orchard and a cider tasting.

 Livestock – Beef & Bison - Thurs July 11